William B. Greeley: Forestry career

 After finishing at the top of the first Yale forestry graduating class of 1904, Greeley was handpicked by Gifford Pinchot to be the Forest Service's Region 1 forester.
 In that position, he had responsibility over 41 million acres (170,000 km2) in 22 National Forests in four western states (all of Montana, much of Idaho, Washington, and a corner of South Dakota).

 One year after the Great Fire of 1910 Greeley received a promotion to a high administration job in Washington.
 In 1920, he became Chief of the Forest Service.
-The fire of 1910 convinced him that Satan was at work, and elevated firefighting to the raison d'être — the overriding mission — of the Forest Service.
-Under Greeley, the Service became the fire engine company, protecting trees so the timber industry could cut them down later at government expense.
+The fire of 1910 elevated firefighting to the overriding mission of the Forest Service.
+Under Greeley, the Forest Service protected trees so the timber industry could cut them down later at government expense.
 Pinchot was appalled.
 The timber industry successfully oriented the Forestry Service toward policies favorable to large-scale harvesting via regulatory capture, and metaphorically, the timber industry was now the fox in the chicken coop.
 Pinchot and Theodore Roosevelt had envisioned, at the least, that public timber should be sold only to small, family-run logging outfits, not to big syndicates.
 Pinchot had always preached of a "working forest" for working people and small-scale logging at the edge, preservation at the core.
 In 1928 Bill Greeley left the Forest Service for a position in the timber industry, becoming an executive with the West Coast Lumberman's Association.